thedanitor/TrackingEmployees/README.md

 This application was developed with the following user story in mind:

-*As a business owner/
+*As a business owner\
-I want to be able to view and manage the departments, roles, and employees in my company/ So that I can organize and plan my business*
+I want to be able to view and manage the departments, roles, and employees in my company\
+So that I can organize and plan my business*

 The database was created with three tables: